colepeters/dotfiles/README.md

 ### Neovim
 Neovim is like Vim, but (in my humble opinion) better.
 I particularly love its asynchronous plugin architecture, how fast its development community is growing, and how well maintenance and support is handled.
 I keep my configuration pretty lean.

-### Hyper
-My config for [Hyper](//hyper.is) is pretty minimal; just a few plugins and basic settings.
-I find it works pretty great out of the box.

 ## Usage (macOS)
 These instructions have been tested on my own machine (OS X 10.12.5, using the latest version of [iTerm2](https://www.iterm2.com/) and/or [Hyper](https://hyper.is)).
 They presume that you do **not** already have a `.dotfiles/` directory in your user (`~/`) directory.